 - In 2014 by region, the West accounted for the largest share of thefts—37.1 percent, followed by the South, with 36.5 percent.
 The Midwest accounted for 17.9 percent of thefts and the Northeast for 8.5 percent.

 - Nationwide, the 2014 motor vehicle theft rate per 100,000 people was 216.2, down 2.3 percent from 221.3 in 2013.
 The highest rate was reported in the West, 340.4, down 5.1 percent from 358.8 in 2013.
 The rate of motor vehicles stolen was 210.3 in the South, up 2.8 percent from 2013; 181.8 in the Midwest, down 4.1 percent; and 104.3 in the Northeast, down 6.9 percent.

 - In 2014 only 12.8 percent of motor vehicle thefts were cleared, either by arrests or by exceptional means, compared with 21.7 percent for arson and 20.2 percent for all property crimes.

 - Autos accounted for 74.5 percent of all motor vehicles stolen in 2014, trucks and buses accounted for 14.9 percent and other vehicles for 10.6 percent.

 - Insurance Premiums: The average comprehensive insurance premium in the U.S. rose 0.9 percent to $134.04 in 2012 from $132.78 in 2011 (the most recent data available), according to the National Association of Insurance Commissioners.

 - Carjackings: Carjackings occur most frequently in urban areas.
 They accounted for only 3.0 percent of all motor vehicle thefts, based on Department of Justice data from 1993 to 2002 (latest available).

-- Thefts By City: According to a National Insurance Crime Bureau (NICB) study released in June 2015, the San Francisco-Oakland-Hayward, CA metropolitan statistical area (MSA) had the highest rate per 100,000 inhabitants for vehicle thefts in the nation in 2014.
-Seven of the top 10 U.S. Metropolitan Statistical Areas for motor vehicle theft were in California in 2014.
-Two were in Washington state and one was in Texas.
+- Thefts By City: According to a National Insurance Crime Bureau (NICB) study released in June 2016, the Modesto, CA metropolitan statistical area (MSA) had the highest rate per 100,000 inhabitants for vehicle thefts in the nation in 2015.
+Eight of the top 10 U.S. Metropolitan Statistical Areas for motor vehicle theft were in California in 2015.
+One was in New Mexico and one was in Colorado.